hbc/Intro-to-R-extended/lessons/00-before-we-start.md

 for statistics but also data science.

 * Inspired by the programming language S.
-* Open source software under GPL.
+* Open source software
-* Superior (if not just comparable) to commercial alternatives.
+* Superior (if not just comparable) to commercial alternatives like MATLAB.
 R has over 7,000 user contributed packages at this time.
-It's widely used both in academia and industry.
 * Available on all platforms.
 * Not just for statistics, but also general purpose programming.
 * For people who have experience in programmming: R is both an object-oriented